Oregon State University

 4 TABLESPercent who are from out of state (exclude international/nonresidents from the numerator and denominator)44%

-Percent of males who join fraternities3%
+Percent of men who join fraternities3%

-Percent of females who join sororities3%
+Percent of women who join sororities3%

 Percent who live in college-owned, -operated, or -affiliated housing87%